johannschopplich/nuxt-api-party/docs/guide/caching.md

 ## Caching Strategy

-Both [generated composables](/api/#dynamic-composables) will calculate a cache key based on the following properties:
+Both [generated composables](/api/#dynamic-composables) will calculate a cache key (if no custom one is provided) based on the following properties:

 - API endpoint ID
 - Path